Atticus29/pcc_biology_101/README.md

 - Make a list of questions as you study your notes and read the textbook.
 Ask these questions during conference, lecture, or ask another student while you're studying.

-- TODO Use the objectives at the beginning of each chapter AND the “Testing Your Comprehension questions” at the end of the chapter as a study guide.
+- Use the homework questions in Mastering Biology as a study guide.
 These review questions will highlight what is most important to focus on in the text.
 If any of my objectives for a unit go beyond those mentioned in the textbook, I will make you aware of that.

 - Form study groups!
 Study groups can help everyone, whether you are doing well or are doing poorly.
 Use your study group to quiz each other and offer short teaching demos to each other on particular topics; you never truly appreciate what you know and don't know until you have to teach it to somebody else.